 fortress; he strengthened il Passetto, the walls linking Castel Sant'Angelo with the Papal Palace where he had set his

-residence in a tower (now hidden by Palazzo Apostolico): his apartment was lavishly decorated by Pinturicchio.
+residence in a tower: his apartment was lavishly decorated by Pinturicchio.
 He also restored

 Porta Settimiana and Porta del Pellegrino.

-For the 1500 Jubilee Year he enlarged Via del Pellegrino and he opened a new street (Via Alessandrina, now lost) in Borgo.
+For the 1500 Jubilee Year he enlarged Via del Pellegrino and he opened Via Alessandrina in Borgo.

 With the first gold from America (a gift of Spain) he decorated the ceiling of S. Maria Maggiore: he protected the Spanish community and promoted the construction of S. Pietro in Montorio and S. Giacomo degli Spagnoli.

-During his pontificate Michelangelo came for the first time to Rome where in 1497 he was commissioned by the French ambassador one of his most famous works, the Pietà, which is now in S. Pietro.
+During his pontificate Michelangelo came for the first time to Rome where in 1497 he was commissioned by a French cardinal one of his most famous works, the Pietà, which is now in S. Pietro.

 The following links show works of art portraying characters and events